singh1114/best/_posts/2020-05-25-machine-learning-for-beginners-mp-neuron.md

 show_ads: false
 include_mathjax: true
 ---
 MP neuron is the first step toward opening up the doors of artificial neural networks and artificial intelligence as a whole.
-It was made somewhat by copying some parts of biological neural networks.
+It was made somewhat by taking inspiration from parts of biological neural networks.

+{% include lazyload.html image_src="https://i.ibb.co/s296sdn/Main-Images.png" image_alt="Introduction to Machine learning - MP neuron" image_title="Introduction to Machine learning - MP neuron" %}

-A lot of posts do a wonderful job in explaining the biological neural network.
-So, I am not going to step into that territory.
+A lot of posts do a wonderful job in explaining the biological neural network so, I am not going to step into that territory.
 What we are going to in this post is build the intuition for upcoming posts of more sophisticated neural networks by learning how it all started.

 We are going to talk about things like, how MP neuron works.
 We will also, build the MP neuron class which we can use to train our models and predict simple things.